Khaligraph Jones

 Brian Ouko Omollo (born 12 June 1990), known by his stage name Khaligraph Jones, is a Kenyan rapper known for his singles "Mazishi" and "Yego".
 He released his debut full-length studio album Testimony 1990 in June 2018.
 Jones has received numerous awards during his career.
-He was nominated for Best Male Artist at the 2018 AFRIMMAs, won Best Hip Hop Artist at the 2020 AFRIMMAs, and was nominated for Best International Act at the 2020 BET Awards.
+He was nominated for Best Male Artist at the 2018 AFRIMMAs, won Best Hip Hop Artist at the 2020 AFRIMMAs, and was nominated for Best International Flow at the 2020 BET Hip Hop Awards.

 Early life

 Jones was born and raised in Kayole, a neighborhood of Nairobi, Kenya.

 His mother named him Ouko Robert after the late politician Robert Ouko, who was assassinated c.
 13 February 1990.

 Career

 He officially began his career in 2008 at a function called Words And Pictures.

-He won Channel O Music Video Awards's Emcee Africa in 2009, a highly visible competition that catapulted him to international acclaim almost instantly.
+He won Channel O Music Video Awards's Emcee Africa in 2009, a highly visible competition that quickly brought him to international acclaim.

 In June 2018, he released his debut full-length studio album dubbed Testimony 1990.

 In 2018, he was crowned Best Rap Act of the Year at the fifth Annual AFRIMMA Awards held at House of Blues in Dallas, Texas in 2018.

 He was named the best Hip Hop act at the Soundcity MVP Awards in January 2020.
 The ceremony took place at the Eko Convention Center in Lagos, Nigeria.

-In 2020, he was nominated for the BET Awards.
+In 2020, he was nominated for the BET Hip Hop Awards.
 His nomination was for the Best International Flow category.
-He was up against South Africa's Nasty C, Brazil's Djonga, Ivorian Kaaris and eventual winner, grime rapper Stormzy from the United Kingdom.
-In May 2021, he was named the East African Rapper of the Year at MTN Uganda.
+He was up against South Africa's Nasty C, Brazil's Djonga, France's Kaaris and eventual winner, grime rapper Stormzy from the United Kingdom.
+In May 2021, he was named the East African Rapper of the Year at MTN Uganda and in 2026, fellow rapper Da Agent was officially recorded as fastest rapper in East Africa on record.

 In 2021, Jones partnered with Odibets, a sports betting company under their Odimtaani initiative to launch the OdiNare rap challenge.
 This challenge led to a collaboration between Jones and Kenyan rapper Chepkosgei that was executive produced by Riverstarz Music Entertainment.
 In 2024, Jones released the "Khali Cartel 5", an installment of his Khlai Cartel cypher.